 We will assess whether the report indicates that a non-government school may be non-compliant with one or more of the registration standards and/or other requirements.

 We may make enquiries with the school or may contact the person who made the report for further information if necessary.
 In order to do so, we will usually provide the school with information contained in the report.

 If a school is found to be non-compliant, compliance action may be taken.

-In most circumstances, confidentiality provisions in the School Education Act 1999 prevent us from discussing with a person making a report any specific compliance action that may be taken in respect of a school.
+In most circumstances, confidentiality provisions in the School Education Act 1999 limits information that can be provided to a complainant in respect of compliance action that has or maybe taken in respect of a school.

 For further information about reporting a concern about a non-government school please contact: